-I was speaking with a friend the other day and she told me when she went to Thailand and she had no idea that you could not point your feet at anyone in Thailand.
-She has pointed her feet a lady and the lady got very upset with her and came over and told her to put her feet down.
+I was speaking with a friend the other day, and she told me when she went to Thailand, and she had no idea that you could not point your feet at anyone in Thailand.
+She has pointed her feet at a lady, and the lady got very upset with her and came over and told her to put her feet down.

-If she had taken the time to study what was culturally acceptable in Thailand, she would have understood that in Thailand you never tough someone’s head, you do not point your feet at another person and you never speak ill of the monarchy.
+If she had taken the time to study what was culturally acceptable in Thailand, she would have understood that you never tough someone’s head in Thailand, you do not point your feet at another person, and you never speak ill of the monarchy.

-This example shows why it is so important to take the time to understand the culture and country you will be sourcing and purchasing your products.
-Some things you can do are: 1) check a map, 2) do your homework about the place you are buying from, 3) show a genuine interest in the country and culture, 4) try to learn a few basic words of the local language, 5) see a few of the cultural sites, 6) be adventurous in trying new foods, 7) ask intelligent questions about the country and 8) find topics of conversation that will reach out across the cultural divide.
+It is important to understand the culture of the country you are sourcing products from you can: 1) check a map, 2) do your homework about the place you are buying from, 3) show a genuine interest in the country and culture, 4) try to learn a few basic words of the local language, 5) see a few of the cultural sites, 6) be adventurous in trying new foods, 7) ask intelligent questions about the country and 8) find topics of conversation that will reach out across the cultural divide.

-Here are some of our reasons for our top 8 tips for helping you to better understand the country you are sourcing and buying products from.
+Here are some of our reasons for our top 8 tips to better understand the country you are sourcing and buying products from.

 Check Out A Map

-If you are going to buying from another country or even another place in your own country, pull out a map to see where you are buying from.
-This is a very simple and basic step that many people miss.
+If you are going to buy from another country or even another place in your own country, pull out a map to see where you are buying.
+This is a straightforward and basic step that many people miss.

-Here are the reasons you want to do this:
+Here are the reasons you want to check out a map:

 - Understand the location\ you are buying from – If you are going to buy something from someone you should know where it is coming from.
 By simply looking on a map, it can help to show you a lot of things about your purchase, such as how far away their location is from a major seaport, major airport, or other major transportation routes.

 - Can help you with logistics – Buying is only one of the steps in the supply chain.
-Getting the products to you in a timely manner is another important part of the supply chain.
-Sometimes the transportation to get the product to you, can be the most challenging and costly part of the purchase.
+Getting the products to you promptly is another important part of the supply chain.
+Sometimes, transportation to get the product can be the most challenging and costly part of the purchase.

 - Give you general information – I find it is good to know where you are buying from as it will give you some basic general information that could come in handy in the future.
 This is especially true if you need to consolidate your purchase with other goods.